Host Plant Suitability of Tuta absoluta Meyrick (Lepidoptera: Gelechiidae) on Four Plant Species

 2.4.
 Choice and No-Choice Tests

-To evaluate the feeding behavior of 3rd instar larvae on C. album, both choice and no-choice tests were conducted.
-In the choice test, one leaf of C. album and one leaf of S. lycopersicum were placed in a Petri dish (9 cm) lined with moistened cotton wool.
-However, in the no-choise test, only C. album leaves were provided.
+To evaluate the feeding behavior of third-instar larvae on C. album, both choice and no-choice tests were conducted.
+In the choice test, one leaf of C. album and one leaf of S. lycopersicum were placed in a Petri dish (9 cm diameter) lined with moistened cotton wool.
+However, in the no-choice test, only C. album leaves were provided.
 Five larvae were introduced into each Petri dish, with four replicates for each test condition.
 Daily observations were conducted to monitor larval feeding behavior.
-All experiments were conducted in a climate-controlled room (maintained at 25±1ºC, 65±5% R.H., with a photoperiod of 16 h light:8 h dark).
+All experiments were conducted in a climate-controlled room under standardized conditions (25±1ºC, 65±5% relative humidity (R.H.), and a 16:8 h light: dark photoperiod).

 2.5.
 Statistical Analysis